stamvogiatzop/page-with-stripe/README.md

 # page-with-stripe
-Beginner project, experimenting with stripe payment method in page
+Beginner project, experimenting with stripe payment in page